Last Updated on June 10, 2021 by Julia Wilson

 If safe to do so, remove as much toxin from the skin as possible by bathing and rinsing in mild dishwashing detergent and warm water.

-Rinse the eye(s) for 20-30 minutes with tepid water or saline, do not use contact lens cleaning solution which contains cleaning agents.
+Rinse the eye(s) for 20-30 minutes with tepid water or saline, do not use a contact lens cleaning solution that contains cleaning agents.

 After emergency treatment at home, proceed to your veterinarian.
 If you cannot follow the above procedures, take your cat to the veterinarian so that they can follow these procedures.